MicrosoftDocs/defender-docs/defender-endpoint/machines-view-overview.md

 :::image type="content" alt-text="Image of devices list with list of devices." source="media/device-inventory.png" lightbox="media/device-inventory.png":::

-From the **Network devices** and **IoT devices** tabs, you'll also see information such as vendor, model, and device type:
+From the **Network devices** and **IoT/OT devices** tabs, you'll also see information such as vendor, model, and device type:

 :::image type="content" alt-text="Image of network devices list." source="media/device-inventory-networkdevices.png" lightbox="media/device-inventory-networkdevices.png":::

 > [!NOTE]
-> Device discovery Integration with [Microsoft Defender for IoT](/azure/defender-for-iot/organizations/) is available to help locate, identify, and secure your complete OT/IOT asset inventory.
-Devices discovered with this integration will appear on the **IoT devices** tab.
-For more information, see [Device discovery integration](device-discovery.md#device-discovery-integration).
+> Device discovery integration with [Microsoft Defender for IoT in the Defender portal (Preview)](/defender-for-iot/microsoft-defender-iot) is available to help locate, identify, and secure your complete OT/IOT asset inventory.
+Devices discovered with this integration will appear on the **IoT/OT devices** tab.

+With Defender for IoT, you can also view and manage:
+- OT devices in the classic, Azure portal.
+- Enterprise IoT devices (like printers, smart TVs, and conferencing systems) as part of enterprise IoT monitoring.
 >
-> When Defender for IoT is configured, you also can view the devices there.
-See [Manage your IoT devices with the device inventory for organizations](/azure/defender-for-iot/organizations/how-to-manage-device-inventory-for-organizations).
+> Learn more about the different Defender for IoT flavors (/defender-for-iot/microsoft-defender-iot#what-are-the-different-flavors-for-microsoft-defender-for-iot).

 At the top of each device inventory tab, you can see: